HuynhKhuong/RTOSStudy/README.md

 - SEGGER will use CYCLE_COUNTER of CPU as a source of timestamp to display to user -> remember to update this
 - DWT_CYCCNT register stores the number of clock cycles happended after the CPU reset --> how to enable: Cortex-M4 user manual
+--> get _SEGGER_RTT buffer --> pu1 & Write offset and save raw binary files
+--> import to tool for use